AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Default pages not created for new installs - FIXED

 = 2.0.1 =
 * New invoices not visible unless a status is manually set - FIXED
 * Deleting an invoice item updates the total but does not remove the item from the HTML markup - FIXED